 Reporting by foreign-owned LLCs

 Beginning in 2018 a limited liability company (LLC) created under the laws of a US state that is wholly owned by a single non-US person will be required to report transactions with its non-US owner and related parties to the Internal Revenue Service (IRS) on Form 5472.
-A single-member LLC is a disregarded entity for US tax purposes but, when foreign owned, is treated as a corporation solely for the purposes of the Form 5472 filing obligation (for further details please see "Completing and filing Form 5472 for foreign-owned US LLC").
+A single-member LLC is a disregarded entity for US tax purposes but, when foreign owned, is treated as a corporation solely for the purposes of the Form 5472 filing obligation (for further details please see "Completing US tax forms: Form 5472 - foreign-owned disregarded entities").

 International tax compliance campaigns